yegor256/blog/_posts/2018/apr/2018-04-10-learning-by-refactoring.md

 According to Wikipedia,
 [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is
-"the process of restructuring existing computer code&mdash;changing the factoring&mdash;without changing its external behavior."
+"the process of restructuring existing computer code---changing the factoring---without changing its external behavior."
 The goal of refactoring is to make code more readable and suitable for modifications.

 {% badge /images/2018/04/refactoring.jpg 96 https://amzn.to/2E7i17H %}